sadiejay/fcm-take-home/README.md

 # fcm-take-home

-A pizza delievering calculator of provided inputs 🍕
+A pizza delivering calculator of provided inputs 🍕

 ## Table of contents